Adderall Detox Centers

 Another dangerous of Adderall addiction is Adderall or amphetamine psychosis.
 According to the National Center for Biotechnology Information, around 18 percent of heavy amphetamine users experience this psychosis.
 Unfortunately, this psychosis is not only extremely dangerous, it often leads to prolonged hospitalization.

 Adderall or amphetamine psychosis is much more common in those that use heavily and attempt to withdrawal alone.
 Without a strict dosing schedule, you expose yourself to this danger.
-For help during withdrawal all you have to do is call us at 800-405-2627.
+For help during withdrawal all you have to do is call us at 800-315-1376 (Who Answers?).

 What are the Treatments for Adderall Withdrawal?